Scandinavia & the Nordics: A Guide to the Nordic Countries

 โ„น๏ธ Closest to Old Norse out of all Nordic languages, home of volcanoes, phenomenal landscapes, geysers, and Bjรถrk

-Iceland is known for its spectacular volcanic landscape, relaxing hot springs, and vomit-inducing fermented shark specialty.
+Iceland is a fairly remote island nation located in the North Atlantic Ocean, and is known for its spectacular volcanic landscape, relaxing hot springs, and vomit-inducing fermented shark specialty.

 iceland landscape sunset church mountains